Skip to main content

 #

-Note: -F flushes the DOCKER-USER chain.
-In production, back it up first or use -I to insert.
+Note: -F below flushes the DOCKER-USER chain.
+Do not blindly paste this into production.
+Back it up first, or use -I to insert rules in the right place.

 iptables -F DOCKER-USER